isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-02-post-chaplin-in-singapore.md

 Unfortunately, the Chaplin brothers were “the only customers”, Syd noted.
 Although not officially documented, it is very likely that the brothers spent the night at the Sea View Hotel while waiting for their boat to Java.
 Syd wrote of the Sea View Hotel in yet another humorous note that seem to corroborate the fact of their stay: “They switch off all our lights after serving us with drinks, because it is midnight – and so, we drink in the dark”.[^18]

-The next morning, on 28 March, the Chaplins left Singapore, sailing on the steamship Van Lansberge to Batavia (now Jakarta), then by car to Surabaya where they took another boat to Bali.
+The next morning, on 28 March, the Chaplins left Singapore, sailing on the steamship *Van Lansberge* to Batavia (now Jakarta), then by car to Surabaya where they took another boat to Bali.
 The itinerary had been prepared by their travel agent, Thomas Cook and Son Ltd, whose Singapore branch was then located at 39 Robinson Road.[^19]

 #### **The Second Leg of the 1932 Visit**

 After 18 days in Bali, the Chaplin brothers returned to Singapore via Java, where they disembarked on 20 April 1932.
 They were not able to catch their connecting ship to Japan on 24 April as they had initially planned as Charles had been stricken with dengue fever during the trip to Bali.
 On arrival in Singapore, he was immediately taken by ambulance to the Singapore General Hospital, where he was warded for the next eight days.

-Not surprisingly, this instantly made the news not only in Singapore, but worldwide.
-The Associated Press issued a dispatch on 20 April, which was picked up the same day by various newspapers such as the Philadelphia Bulletin, the New York Post, the New York Journal, the Baltimore News, and other leading dailies.[^20] The Los Angeles Evening Herald Express ran a huge headline on its front page: “Charlie Chaplin Ill in Singapore”, followed by a detailed article that read:
+Not surprisingly, this instantly made the news not only in Singapore, but worldwide. *The Associated Pres*s issued a dispatch on 20 April, which was picked up the same day by various newspapers such as the *Philadelphia Bulletin*, the *New York Post*, the *New York Journal*, the *Baltimore News*, and other leading dailies.[^20] *The Los Angeles Evening Herald Express* ran a huge headline on its front page: “Charlie Chaplin Ill in Singapore”, followed by a detailed article that read:

 “Charlie Chaplin, American [sic][^21] screen actor, was carried ashore to a hospital upon his arrival here from Java today, suffering a mild attack of fever… The screen star’s illness was diagnosed as dengue fever, a disease peculiar to warm climates and in particular to the East and West Indies… Sydney Chaplin, brother of the famous star, who is accompanying him on the tour, told International News Service that Charlie is progressing satisfactorily”.[^22]